password123456/setup-wordpress-with-security-best-practice/README.md

 # Setup WordPress With Security Best Practice
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fpassword123456%2Fsetup-wordpress-with-security-best-practice&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)

-This document is written with the purpose of being suitable for web applications developed using WordPress, where there is no interaction with users.
-Typically, it applies to corporate brand pages, various static views, recruitment pages, and the like.
+This document is written with the aim of being suitable for web applications developed using WordPress that do not interact with users.
+It is primarily intended for corporate brand pages, various static views, recruitment pages, and similar sites.

-For websites where users register (sign up) and freely use the site, such as open communities, some items in this document may not be applicable.
+For websites where users register and freely use the site, such as open communities, some items in this document may not be applicable.
 Please keep this in mind as you read.

-It does not encompass all the content necessary for securing WordPress.
-However, it is written to a level where it includes general but detailed information, allowing for security risk assessments and vulnerability responses based on the guide.
+This document does not include `all of the content necessary for securing WordPress`.

+However, it includes general and detailed information to a level that allows for security risk assessments and vulnerability responses based on the guide.

 ***

 ## Table of Contents